orlovskyjavaprofi/hackathonzollhof2019Winter/README.md

 # hackathonzollhof2019Winter
-TradeFaireAdvisor implemented solution for tradefaire Nuremberg during hackathon even at zollhof
+TradeFaireAdvisor implemented using Oracle ADF for solution for tradefaire Nuremberg during hackathon even at zollhof